SigmaHQ/sigmahq.github.io/docs/meta/filters.md

 # Sigma {{ $frontmatter.title }}

 ::: tip Filters are in `ALPHA`
 In 2024, Sigma Introduced a new feature called Filters.
-This feature is still in `ALPHA` and is not recommended for production use.
+This feature is still in `ALPHA`.
+However, filters should work in most backends out of the box, without backend-specific support required.
 :::

 When deploying Sigma rules out to your organization, you may find that some Sigma rules are noisier than others, or that to apply a Sigma rule to your environment you need to update the Sigma rule to have it only apply to a certain subset of `hosts` or `user` accounts.

-Sigma Filters are a new way to build these "exclusions" without having to modify the Sigma rule itself – meaning keeping each Sigma rule can now remain in its original state, making updating from [rule-packs](https://github.com/SigmaHQ/sigma/releases) even easier.
+Sigma Filters are a new way to build lists of these "exclusions" without having to modify the Sigma rule itself – meaning keeping each Sigma rule can now remain in its original state.
+This makes updating from Sigma's build-in [rule-packs](https://github.com/SigmaHQ/sigma/releases) even easier.

 ## Overview

-Sigma Filters resemble Sigma rules in their structure, but
+Sigma Filters resemble Sigma rules in their structure, but use the `filter` keyword in place of `detection`.

 ```yaml
 title: Filter Out Domain Controllers